 The mission of the Texas A&M Maritime Academy is to provide the maritime industries of the State of Texas and the United States with highly trained and professional U.S. Coast Guard licensed Merchant Officers (deck/engine) to serve on ocean-going and inland waterways vessels.
 To meet this mission, the Texas A&M Maritime Academy includes a Corps of Cadets.
 The purpose of the Corps of Cadets is: To develop leaders of character dedicated to serving the greater good.

 Partnered with the Office of the Commandant of the Corps of Cadets is the Navy ROTC program, which provides the opportunity for qualified Cadets to commission and serve in the Strategic Sealift Officers (SSO) program.
 Cadets also have the option to request active duty in the U.S. Navy, U.S. Marine Corps (Platoon Leaders Course – PLC) or a direct commission in the U.S. Coast Guard.

-Cadets seeking the Texas A&M Maritime Academy U.S. Merchant Marine (LO) licensing may choose to major in Marine Transportation, Marine Engineering Technology, Marine Biology License Option or Marine Sciences License Option.
-Navy ROTC Midshipmen may choose any major offered at Texas A&M University at Galveston.
+Cadets seeking the Texas A&M Maritime Academy U.S. Merchant Marine License Option (LO) may choose to major in Marine Transportation, Marine Engineering Technology, Marine Biology License Option, Marine Sciences License Option, and the Masters of Maritime Administration and Logistics.